jadecobra/python_tdd_exercises/source/truth_table/projects/parking_garage.rst

       # Exceptions seen

-  all the tests are still green
+  all the tests are still green.

 *********************************************************************************
 close the project
 *********************************************************************************

 * I close ``test_parking_garage.py`` and ``parking garage.py`` in the :ref:`editor<2 editors>`
 * I click in the terminal_ where the tests are running, then use :kbd:`q` on the keyboard to leave the tests.
-The terminal_ goes back to the command line
+The terminal_ goes back to the command line.

 * I `change directory`_ to the parent of ``parking garage``